-Deutsches Haus at NYU and the Colloquium for Unpopular Culture present "All Gates Open - A Celebration of CAN."
-Join Rob Young, author of the newly published biography All Gates Open (2018, Faber & Faber Social), and former New York Times music critic Ben Ratliff for a celebration of the band described as "lostspace travellers creating a new primitive society after fetching up on a far-flung planet".
-The event will be introduced by Sukhdev Sandhu and will include rare film footage of the band.
+Deutsches Haus at NYU and the Colloquium for Unpopular Culture present "All Gates Open – A Celebration of CAN."
+Join Rob Young, author of the newly published biography All Gates Open (2018, Faber & Faber Social), and former New York Times music critic Ben Ratliff for a celebration of the band described as "lostspace travellers creating a new primitive society after fetching up on a far-flung planet."
+The event will be introduced by Sukhdev Sandhu, Associate Professor of English and Social and Cultural Analysis, and will include rare film footage of the band.

 To be able, to have sufficient power

 Cannabis (Japanese slang)